benoit-bst/crazymaze/src/maze/README.md

 Contains all algorithms to handle maze :

 - A Dethp-First Search algorithm to randomly dig the maze (recursive or not).
-- Finding shortest path algorithm with Breadth-first search algorithm.
+- Find the shortest path algorithm with Breadth-first search algorithm.

-The internal matrix container is **Cache friendly**.
-Maze matrix is a vector (Flat matrix).
+- Method to print, clean, etc...

-Associated tests inside the lib.
+The internal matrix container is **Cache friendly** (With a vector).\

 ## Todo